Hilbert subspace ergodicity: CHSSE through Quantum Many-Body Scars

 This protocol of embedding QMBS in a circuit model effectively creates dynamically disconnected subspaces.
 In case the model supports $L$ scar states, the full Hilbert space, $\mathcal{H}_F$, will consist of $L+1$ disconnected subspaces, where $L$ of those will be scar subspaces containing a single state, $\mathcal{H}_{S_i} = \{\ket{\psi _{S_i}} \bra{\psi_{S_i}} \}$, such that:

-where we have collected all the scar states into $\mathcal{H}_S$ for brevity, and the $\mathcal{H}_N$ contains all of the non-scar states.
-Note that in this specific circuit construction, all the QMBS are not interacting between themselves, but one could easily construct non-product QMBS by using another layer of unitaries corresponding to classical cellular automata \cite{Iad-20a}.
+where we have collected all the scar states into $\mathcal{H}_S$ for brevity, and the $\mathcal{H}_N$ contains all of the nonscar states.
+Note that in this specific circuit construction, all the QMBS are not interacting between themselves, but one could easily construct nonproduct QMBS by using another layer of unitaries corresponding to classical cellular automata \cite{Iad-20a}.

 This embedding process will not only ensure that the scar states do not thermalize (in any framework, neither CHSE nor ETH).
 However, it will not impact just the states in $\mathcal{H}_{S}$, but the evolution of states in $\mathcal{H}_{N}$ as well.
 Since the two subspaces are disconnected by construction, the $k$-th moment of the temporal ensemble, $\hat{\rho}_T^{(k)}$, generated by the dynamics starting from any initial state $\ket{\phi _0} \in \mathcal{H}_N$ will not be converging to $\hat{\rho}_{\text{Haar}}^{(k)}$ in the full Hilbert space.
-However, since the used unitaries $\mathbb{\hat{U}^{(A/B)}}$ are quite generic, we expect it to converge to the Haar averaged state in the non-scar subspace, exhibiting CHSSE within it, as described in Sec. \ref{sec:chsse}
+However, since the used unitaries $\mathbb{\hat{U}^{(A/B)}}$ are quite generic, we expect it to converge to the Haar averaged state in the nonscar subspace, exhibiting CHSSE within it, as described in Sec. \ref{sec:chsse}

-In order to demonstrate the effect of embedding scars into the system, we again consider a simple setup of $N = 4$ qubits.
+To demonstrate the effect of embedding scars into the system, we again consider a simple setup of $N = 4$ qubits.
 For the construction of local unitaries, we again generate four different Hermitian operators for each of the 100 different instances, in the same manner as in Sec. \ref{sec:bw_chse}.
-However, the local unitaries are modified, as described in Eqn. \eqref{eq: u_scar}.
+However, the local unitaries are modified, as described in Eq.~\eqref{eq: u_scar}.
 The used local projector is:

-which ensures that any of the use 2-local unitaries leaves the $\ket{00}$ state invariant.
+which ensures that any of the 2-local unitaries leaves the $\ket{00}$ state invariant.
 The use of this projector leads to a single scar, $\ket{S_1} = \ket{0}^{\otimes N}$.
-The scar state will be invariant under the action of both $\hat{\mathbb{U}}^{(A)}$ and $\hat{\mathbb{U}}^{(B)}$, whereas any other, non-overlapping, state will undergo highly non-trivial dynamics.
+The scar state will be invariant under the action of both $\hat{\mathbb{U}}^{(A)}$ and $\hat{\mathbb{U}}^{(B)}$, whereas any other, nonoverlapping, state will undergo highly nontrivial dynamics.